For all Sailing Regatta enquiries please contact Peter Kirman at the Royal Geelong Yacht on 03 5229 3705 or email@example.com.

 Where to stay?

 A majority of crews choose Geelong as the ‘home’ base and travel to and from Melbourne on the first day of competition.
 Others prefer to stay in Melbourne either on-board or close by for the lead up and first day, before taking up residence in Geelong.
-If you are not staying on a boat, accommodation information is available at www.visitgeelongbellarine.com.au.
+If you are not staying on a boat please click here for more information.
 There are plenty of options available in and around Geelong, ranging from high end hotels to Bed & Breakfasts, and caravan parks, lots of them within walking distance of Royal Geelong Yacht Club.

 Trailer Storage is available within a temporary storage facility at Limeburners boat ramp.
 (The storage area is a fenced gravel area of approximately 1000 square meters – approximately 2.5 km from the Royal Geelong Yacht Club)